yazanelmasri/Django-proj/README.md

 This project was created using Agile principles via a projectboard on Github.
 This is the first time I have implemented Agile as an individual developer.
 However, creating user stories and identifying accepterance criteria acted as a roadmap to target the various features and functionalities of the application.
 It helped me stay on track and reduced distractions.

 <img src="media/profile_pictures/kanbanboard.png" alt="Apex Responsive" width="600">

+# Design Choices:

+## Colour scheme:

+Purple - Header

+White & Yellow - Buttons

+Purple - Footer

+## Typography:
+ The following fonts were chosen for a clean and modern look that is both readable and minimal.